 Management and Monitoring Plans

-All Activities authorised by this Wildlife Act Approval must be undertaken in accordance with the following management and monitoring plans included in Part G of the application documents, or any amended versions that may be made under Condition 3:
+All Activities authorised by this Wildlife Act Approval must be undertaken in accordance with the versions of the following management and monitoring plans included in Part G of the application documents certified by Otago Regional Council (ORC) and Central Otago District Council (CODC), or any amended versions that may be made under Condition 3:

-G.03 Habitat Impact Management Plan
+Habitat Impact Management Plan;

-G.04 Avifauna Management Plan
+Avifauna Management Plan;

-G.05 Lizard Management Plan
+Lizard Management Plan;

-G.07 Landscape and Ecological Rehabilitation Management Plan
+Landscape and Ecological Rehabilitation Management Plan;

-G.08 Ardgour Restoration Area Management Plan
+Ardgour Restoration Area Management Plan;

-G.09 Matakanui Sanctuary Management Plan
+Matakanui Sanctuary Management Plan;

-G.10 Mammalian Pest Management Plan
+Mammalian Pest Management Plan; and

-G.12 Biodiversity Outcome Monitoring Plan
+Biodiversity Outcome Monitoring Plan.

+The Grantee must prepare and implement the following management plans which are to be certified by DOC (in addition to certification by ORC and CODC):

+Lizard Management Plan (LMP);

+Avifauna Management Plan (AMP); and

+Aspects of the other management plans listed in Condition 1 above which are relevant to the Lizard Management Plan and the Avifauna Management Plan (those sections of the management plans to be specified by the Grantee when seeking certification).

+The LMP and AMP are to have the following objectives respectively:

+The objective of the LMP is to detail the methods that will be used to avoid or minimise adverse ecological effects on native lizards during construction and operation of the BOGP.

-The objective of each plan listed in 1(i-viii) is to outline ecological management actions designed to appropriately minimise and mitigate the potential ecological effects associated with the disturbance and killing of native wildlife and their habitats at the BOGP.In accordance with Condition C17 of the Common Conditions in Schedule 1 to the Resource Consents granted for the BOGP within the administrative jurisdiction of the Central Otago District Council and the Otago Regional Council, the Approval Holder may make amendments to any of the management plans referred to in Special Condition 1 at any time, provided that:
+The objective of the AMP is to describe measures to avoid or minimise adverse ecological effects on indigenous avifauna species during construction and operation of the BOGP.

+In accordance with Condition C17 of the Common Conditions in Schedule 1 to the Resource Consents granted for the BOGP within the administrative jurisdiction of the Central Otago District Council and the Otago Regional Council, the Approval Holder may make amendments to any of the management plans referred to in Special Condition 1 at any time, provided that:

 The Approval holder must invite the Manager to participate in a collaborative workshop with the Approval holder to discuss the proposed amendments.